rob-Hitchens/TrustlessUpgrades/README.md

 - Deploy an upgradable contract (the first implementation) that inherits from `Upgradable` and passes a `componentUid` to `Upgradable`.
 This value must match the `componentUid` in the `Registry`.
 This helps prevent deployment process errors.
 - Register the address of the first implementation in the `Registry`.
 - Set the default implementation to the first implementation in the `Registry`.
-- Instantiate the upgradable contract with the implemntation's ABI _at the Proxy contract address._
+- Instantiate the upgradable contract with the implementation's ABI _at the Proxy contract address._

 ## Manage Releases